Sacagawea: Memorials and honors

 The Sacajawea Interpretive, Cultural, and Educational Center, located in Salmon, Idaho, by the rivers and mountains of Sacajawea's homeland.
 It contains a small museum and gift shop, in a 71 acre park.
 It is "owned and operated by the City of Salmon, in partnership with the Bureau of Land Management, Idaho Governor's Lewis & Clark Trail Committee, Salmon-Challis National Forest, Idaho Department of Fish & Game, and numerous non-profit and volunteer organizations."

 Sacagawea was an important member of the Lewis and Clark Expedition.
 The National American Woman Suffrage Association of the early 20th century adopted her as a symbol of women's worth and independence, erecting several statues and plaques in her memory, and doing much to spread the story of her accomplishments.

 In 1959, Sacagawea was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.
 In 1976, she was inducted into the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas.
 In 2001, she was given the title of Honorary Sergeant, Regular Army, by President Bill Clinton.
 In 2003, she was inducted into the National Women's Hall of Fame.

 The USS Sacagawea is one of several United States ships named in her honor.

+Every August the town of Cloverport, Kentucky, holds a festival named in her honor.

+In 1994, USPS released 29-cent stamp honoring Sacagawea.

 Coinage

 In 2000, the United States Mint issued the Sacagawea dollar coin in her honor, depicting Sacagawea and her son, Jean Baptiste Charbonneau.
 Because no contemporary image of Sacagawea exists, the face on the coin was modeled on a modern Shoshone-Bannock woman, Randy'L He-dow Teton.
 The portrait design is unusual, as the copyrights have been assigned to and are owned by the U.S. Mint.
-The portrait is not in the public domain, as most US coin designs are.
+The portrait is not in the public domain, as most U.S. coin designs are.